funcwj/aps/docs/code.md

 * `FreqRelXfmr`: A simple transformer model for enhancement/separation
 * `DEMUCS`: Real Time Speech Enhancement in the Waveform Domain ([paper](https://www.isca-speech.org/archive/Interspeech_2020/pdfs/2409.pdf))
 * `SepFormer`: Attention is All You Need in Speech Separation ([paper](https://arxiv.org/abs/2010.13154))
+* `DFSMN`: Deep FSMN for speech enhancement

 Note that in `aps.sse`, each network should have function `infer()` for inference while `forward()` is left for training only.

+## `aps.streaming_asr`

+The submodule for streaming ASR which is designed with TorchScript support and model deployment features.

+## `aps.rt_sse`

+The submodule for real time speech enhancement & separation which is also designed with TorchScript support and model deployment features.
+Refer to the demo code directory [aps/demos/real_time_enhancement](aps/demos/real_time_enhancement) for details.